 4. Robust: Your website content must be easy to interpret and digest for all end users, including people who rely on assistive technology like screen readers.

-1. Integrate An Accessibility Platform: Today’s AI-powered accessibility platforms streamline and maximize digital accessibility for organizations of every kind.
+1. Integrate an accessibility platform: Today’s AI-powered accessibility platforms streamline and maximize digital accessibility for organizations of every kind.
 These third-party providers have many cost-slashing solutions that do the heavy lifting and minimize the production burden on your development teams.

-2. Optimize Color Contrast: Use a contrast checker to determine if you meet WCAG 2.1 AA or AAA requirements.
+2. Optimize color contrast: Use a contrast checker to determine if you meet WCAG 2.1 AA or AAA requirements.

-3. Provide Keyboard Navigation: Your entire website must be accessible and usable with just a keyboard.
+3. Provide keyboard navigation: Your entire website must be accessible and usable with just a keyboard.

-4. Provide Flexible Time-Out Features: Ensure end users can extend or cancel any time-limited interaction on your website.
+4. Provide flexible time-out features: Ensure end users can extend or cancel any time-limited interaction on your website.

-5. Avoid Flickering Content and Functionality: Content that flashes more than three times per second can induce seizures.
+5. Avoid flickering content and functionality: Content that flashes more than three times per second can induce seizures.

-6. Integrate a Clear Navigational Path: Provide clear page titles, relevant hyperlinks, and a proper communication hierarchy to let users know where they are and what’s clickable.
+6. Integrate a clear navigational path: Provide clear page titles, relevant hyperlinks, and a proper communication hierarchy to let users know where they are and what’s clickable.

-7. Maximize Content Readability: Your textual content must be easily digestible for different ability levels, including those learning your website’s native language.
+7. Maximize content readability: Your textual content must be easily digestible for different ability levels, including those learning your website’s native language.

-8. Provide An Intuitive User Path: ensure all end users can easily follow your navigational, communication hierarchy, and video/audio elements.
+8. Provide an intuitive user path: ensure all end users can easily follow your navigational, communication hierarchy, and video/audio elements.
 Use best practices end users are familiar with, like placing main navigation in headers and footers and using bold headlines to distinguish each content section.

-9. Provide Explicit Error Messages: Nobody likes error messages, so provide clear instructions for users to fix their issues quickly.
+9. Provide explicit error messages: Nobody likes error messages, so provide clear instructions for users to fix their issues quickly.

-10. Write Parsable HTML: Assistive technologies frequently use HTML files to translate into different content formats.
+10. Write parsable HTML: Assistive technologies frequently use HTML files to translate into different content formats.
 That’s why it’s best to use start and end tags when required and avoid identical IDs across elements and exact attributes in the same HTML tag.

 UserWay.
-How to win the web.
+How to win at web compliance

 UserWay’s AI-Powered Accessibility Widget provides a full range of AI-powered digital accessibility tools that continuously comply with the WCAG, ADA, EN 301 549, AODA, and Section 508.
 It supports 53 languages, provides best-in-class page-load times, matches your website’s branding design, and more.
 And it’s just one of many products and support services that set UserWay apart.